hexters/hexa-docs/README.md

 ## Options Setting

-This plugin comes with an easy-to-use caching system that stores various necessary settings for the application.
-See the `app/Filament/Pages/Option.php` file.
-You can use the Form component to create different types of form inputs.
+This plugin includes an easy-to-use caching system that stores several settings required by the application.
+See the file `app/Filament/Pages/Option.php`.
+You can use the Form component to create various types of form inputs.

 ```php
 use Filament\Forms\Components\TextInput;